IED Frequently Asked Questions

 upgrades against the alternatives out there.
 We always try to be as objective

-and impartial as possible when doing this, so you can make the best choice for
+and impartial as possible when doing this.
+So you can make the best choice for

-you.
-Not a choice based on what some specific company expects you to purchase.
+you, not a choice based on what some specific company expects you to purchase.

 |